What You'll Learn

 “This is a newer thing,” Dr. Lincoln said.
 There just isn’t much research at all.
 “We do not recommend use in pregnancy or in breast feeding, because of the lack of data,” she explained.

 But the emerging data shows long term effects like disruptions in motor and emotional skills, and long and short term memory issues.
 “There is no room for judgment,” Dr. Lincoln said.
 Cannabis consumption during pregnancy isn’t great, but if you’re a heavy user, can we decrease it?

 Is there another way we can get you some relief?

 And if you’re using cannabis for some of the benefits people find like decreasing nausea or anxiety, is there another way we can get you some relief?
 If you’re experiencing anxiety, reach out to Momwell Therapy Support.
 We’ll help support you.
 If it’s the nausea, can you talk to your provider?
 There are things they can give you to help curve vomiting and nausea.

 Using Marijuana during breastfeeding is different than in utero.
 “According to the data that Thomas Hale has about 9% of THC will get into the milk and the baby only absorbs about 1% of that,” Dr. Lincoln said.
 This is probably lower risk than smoking marijuana during pregnancy, but this could be different for medically fragile babies.

 Understanding the risks is important.
 If you need to use marijuana, can you avoid using it around nursing times?
 Or delay the use until after you’re pregnant?
 Even minimizing the usage is an improvement.

 Adjusting to all the changes and restrictions of pregnancy and nursing can be hard.
 Moms often feel like they’re losing pieces of who they are, and that’s a lot to handle.
-If you’re struggling with overwhelm and frustration, the Managing Mommy Rage Workshop can offer you ways to cope and manage it.
+If you’re struggling with overwhelm and frustration, the All The Rage Workshop can offer you ways to cope and manage it.